pavelmc/amake/README.md

 You need the Arduino IDE software for Linux in a version equal or greater than 1.6.9 (oldest version that I can test), you can get it on the [official Arduino Site](http://www.arduino.cc); the installation is out of the scope of this document, but Google is your friend: ["How to install the Arduino IDE in linux"](https://www.arduino.cc/en/Guide/Linux)

 As the official doc says, put it or install it on any folder, but always under your $HOME directory.

+Alternatively it you use Ubuntu you can give the [ubuntu-make](https://wiki.ubuntu.com/ubuntu-make) software a try.

 **WARNING:** From August/2018 the software makes an auto-detection of the Arduino IDE installed, this auto-detection can fail if you have more than one instance (version) of the Arduino IDE; please remove the install directory for older versions to get rid of this issues.
 You has been warned.